ityonemo/dali.js/README.md

 ### transformations

+you may set an object's _master transform_ as follows (use dali math, as seen below):
 ```
 t.applytransform(dali.matrix("translate", dx, dy));
 ```

-you can alternatively use the following transformations directly: applied transformations are cumulative, direct transformations will bash previous direct transforms
+you can alternatively use the following _animateable_ transformations.
+Note these are applied AFTER the master transform.
+Base object -> scaling -> rotation -> translation.

 ```
 t.scale = scaling;